 There's more of course - as much as you can think to use it for - this GPS unit is one of the best out there for the money.
 What it won't do is replace common sense, print maps and a compass; it won't do you a bit of good if you run the batteries down and have no backups; and like any electronic device or golf club, sometimes you'll feel like throwing it away.
 But that would be a user problem, not the GPS unit's.
-We ship the GPS with working batteries, but we have no way of testing/knowing whether they have hardly been used or are just getting ready to die.
-So, always carry backups - these models use 2 AA batteries.
+Always carry backups - these models use 2 AA batteries.

 To learn more about navigating in the backcountry see our books GPS Made Easy and Wilderness Navigation.

 We also have a nice library of how-to articles for using handheld GPS units, including:

 How to Mark a Waypoint with a GPS